Topological Defects in Floquet Circuits: Twisted boundary conditions

 Repeatedly acting with $T_{\psi}$ to evolve the system in time carries the defect line along with it.
 The defect commutation relations ensure that the defect can be moved across the system without changing the physics.

-In both even and odd cases, the only effect is to change the sign of a single Ising coupling. which indeed is the usual definition of anti-periodic boundary conditions.
+In both even and odd cases, the only effect is to change the sign of a single Ising coupling, which indeed is the usual definition of anti-periodic boundary conditions.
 Thus in the trivially solvable paramagnetic case with only transverse magnetic fields, anti-periodicity has no effect.
 However, in the fully ferromagnetic limit, the anti-periodicity modifies the return amplitude.
 Namely, setting $u_{2r}=0$ in \eqref{VerticalSpinFlipDefectPeriodicBCExplicit_a} leaves only Ising couplings, and keeping the latter to be uniform, $u_{2r-1}=u$, gives

-Compared with the same matrix element for the defectless circuit \eqref{DefectlessFerromagnetMatrixElement}, the angular frequency has been reduced because of the domain wall.
+Compared with the same matrix element for the defectless circuit \eqref{DefectlessFerromagnetMatrixElement}, the angular frequency has been reduced because of the twist.
 This effect will not be noticeable in the thermodynamic limit since $L-2$ would be effectively the same as $L$.

 The ferromagnetic phase being more interesting, plots of a circuit with anti-periodic boundary conditions are shown in figure \ref{VerticalSpinFlip_3Site_Initial_u_Final_u} for two different couplings, both in the ferromagnetic phase.
 The effect of the anti-periodicity is most apparent when approaching the trivially solvable point of $u_{2r}=0$.
 In particular, when the transverse magnetic field is small, the oscillations are less erratic.
 The introduction of the anti-periodic boundary condition reduces the frequency of oscillation since the sign of an Ising coupling term is flipped and the resulting cancellation reduces the oscillation frequency.